The good news is, you can also learn and master the techniques used by top level guitarists in this section of GuitarPlayerWorld.com.

-Hybrid picking involves a combination of your fingers and pick to play the guitar.
-While this requires a certain level of finger independence, you can add a huge flexibility to your playing once you master it.
+Hybrid picking involves a combination of your fingers and picks to play the guitar.
+While this requires a certain level of finger independence, you can add huge flexibility to your playing once you master it.

 #19 – Muted Guitar Strumming to Take Your Rhythm Playing to a New Level

-Muted strumming can help you add the extra punch to a song’s rhythm and allow you to place emphasis in certain music passages.
+Muted strumming can help you add extra punch to a song’s rhythm and allow you to place emphasis on certain music passages.

 #20 – Double Picking and Scale Exercises